quartznet/quartznet/docs/documentation/quartz-3.x/tutorial/more-about-jobs.md

 If you add properties with a public `set` accessor to your job class that correspond to the names of keys in the `JobDataMap`,  then Quartz's default JobFactory implementation will automatically call those setters when the job is instantiated, thus preventing the need to explicitly get the values out of the map within your execute method.
 Note this functionality is not maintained by default when using a custom `JobFactory`.

-Triggers can also have `JobDataMaps` associated with them.
+Triggers can also have `JobDataMap`s associated with them.
 This can be useful in the case where you have a Job that is stored in the scheduler for regular/repeated use by multiple Triggers, yet with each independent triggering, you want to supply the Job with different data inputs.

 The JobDataMap that is found on the `JobExecutionContext` during Job execution serves as a convenience.
 It is a merger of the `JobDataMap` found on the `JobDetail` and the one found on the `Trigger`, with the values of the trigger overriding